Stage 1 – Gouda

 When I put everything in the backpack, I weighed it.
 12kg.
 Wow.
 Did not expect that.
 Ah well, I only had to add 2 liters of water, so the bag is 14kg in total.
 Let’s grow some muscles and do this.

-When I was done, Mila, our 5 y/o/ daughter told me I was not allowed to open the door, only she could do that… Ok, this is suspicious, and I like that!
-So a few minutes later, my parents, my sister and brother in law joined us, followed by the parents of my wife, Beatrijs.
+When I was done, our 5 y/o daughter told me I was not allowed to open the door, only she could do that… OK, this is suspicious, and I like that!
+So a few minutes later, my parents, my sister and brother in law joined us, followed by the parents of my wife.
 I was filled with positive emotions, and was really happy they all were here to say goodbye.

 At 11:00 I was ready to go, and I left.
 After hugging and kissing all my loved ones, I was on my way.
 And of course I forgot to enable Strava, so I missed the first 200m.
-You can see my departure in the tweet below, filmed by my brother in law.
+You can see my departure in this tweet, filmed by my brother in law.

 I was on my way, to Gouda.
 My first stop on the journey to Berlin.
 I had a good feeling, and after 2km, I had to refactor my pants.
 It was too warm to walk with long legs (of my pants).
 When I got to Gouda I was welcomed by Team DonateWC (to my suprise) and Ines and Arno gave me some food and drinks for the past few km of my route.